 My name is Louise Lambeth, I am a surf lifesaver at Ocean Beach on the NSW Central Coast of Australia.

-My story as an author began after a terrible tragedy, where my club was involved in a search and rescue that all too soon became a search and recovery.
+My story as a children’s book author began after a terrible tragedy, where my club was involved in a search and rescue that all too soon became a search and recovery.

 Seeing the emotional effect this tragedy had on the family, the community and my club members was the catalyst to have my first drowning prevention book published.